* Berkshire Hathaway shares up after results

 Monday, the index was down 8.8 percent from its intraday record

-investment firm Court Square Capital Partners and Pike Chief
+Investment firm Court Square Capital Partners and Pike's Chief

-Executive J. Eric Pike said they would take the company private.
+Executive J. Eric Pike, will take the company private in a deal

 Amgen said a late-stage study found that its blood

 cancer drug helped patients live significantly longer without